corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/database-management-tool.md

 # Database Management Tool

 {{< warning >}}
-Corda Enterprise 4.9 fixes a security vulnerability in the JPA notary.
-Before upgrading to Corda Enterprise 4.9 please read the guidance on [upgrading your notary service](../../../../../en/platform/corda/4.9/enterprise/notary/upgrading-the-ha-notary-service.md).
+Corda: Enterprise Edition  4.9 fixes a security vulnerability in the JPA notary.
+Before upgrading to Corda: Enterprise Edition  4.9 please read the guidance on [upgrading your notary service](../../../../../en/platform/corda/4.9/enterprise/notary/upgrading-the-ha-notary-service.md).
 {{< /warning >}}

 The database management tool is distributed as a standalone JAR file named `tools-database-manager-${corda_version}.jar`.
-It is intended to be used by Corda Enterprise node administrators who want more control over database changes made in production environments.
+It is intended to be used by Corda: Enterprise Edition  node administrators who want more control over database changes made in production environments.

 The following sections document the available subcommands suitable for a node operator or database administrator.